eventifyio/eventify/README.md

 ## Contributing

 ## Tutorial
-Quick and dirty tutorial to get up and running.
+Below is everything you need to get started using the eventify project.

 ### Minimum Viable Service
 ```python